 “Lydia was tasked to work with a professionally trained actor, but one who had zero experience of musical theatre or singing in public.
 As an actor I thought I understood my voice - but I didn't.
 Lydia's hard work, passion and commitment to her professional work drew out of me a strength and range I quite honestly did not believe I could find.
-She demonstrated vision, purpose, inspiration, a listening ear and the ability to impart her faith in her ability as a teacher and my ability as her student."
-(Andrew Hislop - Actor)
+She demonstrated vision, purpose, inspiration, a listening ear and the ability to impart her faith in her ability as a teacher and my ability as her student.”

 Lydia's primary passion is the voice.
-Alongside working as a singer and writing songs, another huge part of Lydia's career is vocal coaching.
-Her teaching career starting young when, at age 14, Lydia was offered a job teaching beginners piano at St. Martin's Music Hub in Guernsey.
+Alongside working as a singer and composer, another huge part of Lydia's career is vocal coaching.
+Her path into teaching starting young when, at age 14, Lydia was offered a job as a teaching assistant, working with beginner pianists at St. Martin's Music Hub in Guernsey.
 During her time at LIPA she taught piano to young and adult beginners from outside the university, and music theory to fellow LIPA students wishing to expand their knowledge.
-On her return to Guernsey she began teaching part-time alongside her performing career, and since then her private practice has gone from strength to strength though a variety of work, including teaching singing for the BTEC students at The Princess Royal Centre for Performing Arts, and vocal coaching for local theatre companies including GADOC and Evoke Productions, and In 2013 Lydia became a founding part of the Guernsey School of Popular Music.
+On her return to Guernsey she began teaching part-time alongside her performing career, and since then her private practice has gone from strength to strength though a variety of work, including teaching singing for the BTEC students at The Princess Royal Centre for Performing Arts, and vocal coaching for local theatre companies including GADOC and Evoke Productions, and In 2013 Lydia became a founding part of the Guernsey School of Popular Music, where she is now Head of Voice.
 In 2016 Lydia was awarded the John Owen-Jones Award: A scholarship presented by The Voice College enabling her to study for the Advanced Diploma in Teaching Contemporary Singing, which she received with Distinction in 2017.
 For the high standards of her work Lydia also received the P.J.
 Proby Award for Achievement in September 2017.